-Based on the record, the domain administrator can transfer emails to your spam folder if sent emails from a specific domain fail in the authentication test.
-It extends the security level from SPF (Sender Policy Framework) for authenticating emails and requires SPF or DKIM (DomainKeys Identified Mail) authentication to pass the DMARC check.
+Using this record, domain administrators can redirect emails to the spam folder if those sent from a particular domain fail authentication tests.
+DMARC elevates security beyond SPF (Sender Policy Framework) by necessitating SPF or DKIM (DomainKeys Identified Mail) authentication to successfully pass its checks.

-Suppose you want to setup this protocol for Microsoft 365.
-In that case, you must pass various stages, including creating a DMARC record, publishing this record to DNS, and taking appropriate actions after analyzing the reports.
+To implement this protocol for Microsoft 365, you need to go through several stages, which involve creating a DMARC record, publishing it in DNS, and then taking the necessary actions after analyzing the reports.

 It is the first step of implementing the DMARC in your Microsoft 365.
 To create a record, you must follow the below steps:

-To publish the DMARC record, you must follow the below steps:
+To publish the DMARC record, please follow the steps outlined below:

-If you use Microsoft 365 services, it is quite important to be prevented from various email-based threats such as phishing attacks, domain spoofing, etc. For this, you must configure DMARC authentication in Microsoft 365 for authenticating emails and block the sender domain if required.
-It can be considered a reliable option to secure Office 365 mailboxes.
-This protocol implement policies to help domain administrators for verifying legitimate domains.
+If you use Microsoft 365 services, it is crucial to protect against various email-based threats like phishing attacks and domain spoofing.
+To achieve this, configuring DMARC authentication in Microsoft 365 is essential for authenticating emails and potentially blocking sender domains.
+This protocol provides a reliable option to enhance the secure Office 365 mailboxes.
+It implements policies that assist domain administrators in verifying legitimate domains.